 4.3 Digital and mHealth entry points

 Some existing and new digital and mHealth options could be instrumental in DSD models, especially if they improve access to effective prevention and treatment services for key and vulnerable populations.
 Substantial attention has focused on adherence to ART, with notable positive outcomes seen in once-a-week check-in through text messaging.
 Two-way messaging also appears to lead to better impact than one-way.
-However, other approachs, such as alarms systems and pill-taking reminders have not been shown to be effective.
+However, other approaches, such as alarms systems and pill-taking reminders, have not been shown to be effective.

 These and most other studies of interactive digital approaches to improve care have focused mostly on treatment.
 Finding ways to use digital components such as SMS for prevention should now be a critical priority.
 Some entry points will not be the same, but learning from what has been shown to work can hasten design and development.
 One immediately obvious opportunity would be to adapt ART adherence-improving interventions to PrEP services for prevention.
 This makes sense from both a health and financial perspective because it is well-known now that adherence is highly cost-effective.
 Just about any financial and other inputs into improving adherence support will almost certainly be worth it.